Leontina Albina Espinoza

-Leontina Judith Albina Espinoza (1925 – August 7, 1998) was a woman from Colina, Chile, who was claimed to be the world's most prolific mother.
+Leontina Judith Albina Espinoza (1925 – August 7, 1998) was a woman from Colina, Chile, who in 1983 was claimed to be the world's most prolific living mother, after claiming to have given birth to 58 children.
+It was later discovered that only 14 of those children were hers, with the others having been picked up by relatives or off the streets and registered as her children in an attempt to defraud the government.
+One of the children was also found to be the product of incestuous rape by her husband on one of their granddaughters.

 She entered the Guinness Book of Records in 1983, which reported that she had given birth to 58 children.
 According to her husband Gerardo Secundo Albina, the couple were married in 1946 in Argentina, and had five sets of triplets – all boys – before emigrating to Chile.
 By the late 1980s "only" 40 of the children – 24 boys and 16 girls – were said to be still alive, and the Associated Press reported that 18 of them were still living with the couple in their cramped two-room shack on the outskirts of Santiago.

 The others were scattered around the world, from Japan to Sweden to the United States.

 Biography

 Leontina was said to have been abandoned as an infant along with her two brothers.
 They were raised in a church-run orphanage, but were separated when the brothers were adopted while she stayed behind in the orphanage.

 At the age of 12, she ran away and married Gerardo, a 30-year-old mule driver.
 She said that because she had been abandoned as an infant, she had pledged never to give up any children.
 Despite being aged between 59 and 62 at the time of the Times interview, she was open to the prospect of more children, though she recognised that it would be a struggle: "If God sends them to me, yes.
 But I'd like God to also consider me, now that I'm approaching old age."

 She had tried birth control with an intrauterine device but it was not a success: "I got pregnant anyway and nearly died ...
 I think it was a punishment from God for doing something I shouldn't."

 When Leontina's story became public she became something of a celebrity in Chile.
 She appeared on the popular television show Sábados Gigante de Don Francisco, whose host Mario Kreutzberger (aka Don Francisco) presented her with an award for her fertility and maternal devotion.
 The country's major daily newspapers all wrote feature articles about her under headlines such as "The Incredible Story of Lady Leontina, Wife of the 'Infallible' Cowhand Gerardo Albina" (as La Tercera put it).